fabiomarotti/Fortran/README.md

 #### Estruturas de Decisão
+* IF - THEN - ELSE - END IF
 ~~~Fortran
 !
 Estrtrutura IF - THEN - ELSE - END IF
 if (x > 2) then